Armadillo Facts: Your Armadillo Questions Answered

 How many species of Armadillos are there?

 There are about 21 species of Armadillos in existence.
 They originated in South America and are found in the Western Hemisphere.
-Only one specie has made its way into the United States; Texas, the Gulf Coast States and Missouri.
+Only one species has made its way into the United States; Texas, the Gulf Coast States and Missouri.

 Is an armadillo nocturnal?